Parkia speciosa: Cooking

-The beans of other Parkia species (for example, Parkia javanica and Parkia singularis) are also popular as culinary ingredient in Indonesia, Malaysia, Singapore, Brunei, Laos, southern Thailand, Burma, and northeastern India, especially Assam, Nagaland, Manipur, Mizoram and Tripura (consumed mostly by the Tiprasa people).
+The beans of other Parkia species (for example, Parkia javanica and Parkia singularis) are also popular as culinary ingredients in Brunei, Indonesia, Laos, Malaysia, Myanmar, Singapore, southern Thailand, and northeastern India, especially Assam, Nagaland, Manipur, Mizoram and Tripura (consumed mostly by the Tiprasa people).
 They are sold in bunches, still in the pod, or the seeds are sold in plastic bags.
 Pods are gathered from the wild, or from cultivated trees: they are exported in jars or cans, pickled in brine, or frozen.

-The vegetable is known as petai, pete in Indonesia, Malaysia and Singapore.
+The vegetable is widely known by the Malay term petai in Brunei, Indonesia, Malaysia, Singapore, and Malay-speaking parts of southern Thailand.
 In the marketplace, depending on the country of origin, Parkia species may be labelled Wakerec, Petai, in Assamese Gachhua uri, in Rongmei Kamv, in Meitei Yongchak, in Thadou Jongla,.
 They are best when combined with other strongly flavoured foods such as garlic, chili peppers, dried shrimp or shrimp paste, as in sambal petai.
 When young, the pods are flat because the seeds have not yet developed, and they hang like a bunch of slightly twisted ribbons, pale green, almost translucent.
 At this stage they may be eaten raw, fried or pickled.
 Young tender pods with undeveloped beans can be used whole in stir-fried dishes.

 The seeds are also dried and seasoned for later consumption.
 When dried, the seeds turn black.
 Petai beans or seeds look like broad beans.
 Like mature broad beans, they may have to be peeled before cooking.
 Petai has earned its nickname 'stink bean' because its strong smell is very pervasive.
 It lingers in the mouth and body.
 Like asparagus, it contains certain amino acids that give a strong smell to one's urine, an effect that can be noticed up to two days after consumption.
 Like other beans, their complex carbohydrates can also cause strong-smelling rectal gas.